Large language model-enabled automated data extraction for concrete materials informatics: Discussion

+The evaluation in this study is designed to assess the end-to-end extraction workflow from full-text scientific publications to structured database records, by comparing the final LLM-extracted records with human-extracted ground-truth records.
+Such an evaluation directly reflects the effectiveness of the pipeline for database construction.
+However, it does not fully isolate or quantify the contributions of individual error sources across intermediate extraction and processing steps.
+A more granular evaluation of these error sources would provide valuable diagnostic insight for future pipeline development.

 The extraction and processing agents in our pipeline are powered by advanced LLMs, and the chained, modular architecture enables flexible adjustment of individual agents for targeted improvements or task-specific customization.
-At present, such adjustments rely on manual prompt engineering and workflow design, which, while effective, require domain expertise and iterative human supervision.
+In the benchmarking presented in this study, the same LLM was used consistently across all agents to enable a controlled comparison among models.
+In practical deployment, however, different LLMs could be assigned to different agents based on task complexity, model capability, latency, and cost to enable more efficient performance--cost optimization.
+Additionally, current pipeline optimization relies on manual prompt engineering and workflow design, which, while effective, require domain expertise and iterative human supervision.
 Moving forward, a more autonomous and dynamic pipeline can be envisioned\cite{Schilling-Wilhelmi2024,Yao2023a,Odobesku2025,Ansari2023}---one that not only orchestrates tool use but also plans, adapts, and continuously improves workflows in response to task complexity and data modality (\textit{e.g.}, text, tables, or figures).
 Such a system could autonomously invoke specialized agents, reflect on intermediate outputs, and iteratively refine its decisions, enabling scalable, multimodal extraction with greater robustness and minimal human oversight.

 This work focuses on compressive strength, yet other properties such as workability, setting time, and durability are also important for construction applications.
 Future extensions of the pipeline can capture these additional attributes to provide a more comprehensive understanding of composition--process--property relationships.
 Moreover, the current pipeline, developed as a proof of concept for blended cement concrete, can be readily adapted to other concrete technologies, including alkali-activated, recycled aggregate, 3D-printed, and ultra-high-performance concretes, enabling large-scale data collection and model development across diverse materials systems.